-Health administrators fill a valuable role in the healthcare sector.
+Healthcare administrators fill a valuable role in the healthcare sector.
 Their duties are varied, ranging from insurance and related issues, compliance with national and state regulations and overseeing changes to healthcare laws and regulations, helping their organization to stay in full compliance.
+Healthcare administrators also work in Information Technology, or Healthcare Informatics.

 Undergraduate Program Overview